 Tongue color: Red

-Exterior Heat and Dryness can invade the Lungs and exhausts the Body Fluids.
-If it is not dealt with for a long time, it leads to Lung Yin Deficiency.
 Other factors can cause this pattern such as the Deficiency of Kidneys or Stomach Yin as well as prolonged Lung Qi Deficiency due to excessive smoking or use of voice.
-Emotional stress such as sadness and grief may also deplete Lung Qi and Yin.

-Empty Heat symptoms appear if the Lung Yin Deficiency condition is not treated for a while.
+Empty-Heat symptoms appear if the Lung Yin Deficiency condition is not treated for a while.
 Patients can feel malar flush, low-grade fever as well as Heat in the palms and chest, especially in the evenings.

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine